Kayla Sanders, Beasley, Jeffrey S.

 Soil organic matter: In general, higher CEC is associated with higher soil organic matter.
 However, differences in CEC can exist based on the state of decomposition of the organic matter.
 The addition of well-decomposed organic matter, such as humus, can increase soil CEC.
 Remember, microorganisms are involved in nutrient transformations in soil as well as decomposition of organic matter, such as leaf clippings and thatch.
 Therefore, maintaining suitable environmental soil conditions is important to microbial activity.

 Soil texture: In general, CEC is influenced by soil texture.
 Soil texture is determined by its respective percentages of sand, silt and clay particles.
 Soils with high percentages of clay content typically have higher CEC.
 Sandy textured soils generally have lower CEC and may require addition of soil organic matter.
-For more information on how to determine soil texture, see publication 3624-CCC.
+For more information on how to determine soil texture, reference soil texture publication 3624-CCC.

 |Nitrogen (N), Nitrate||NO3-|